A-Nama/A-Nama/README.md

-# Hi there, I'm Aisha! 👋
+# Hi there, I'm Aisha Nama! 👋

 🎓 **Data Science & AI sophomore** at CUSAT
 💡 Passionate about building projects that make a positive impact